rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This mode only renders the HTML item documentation for the current crate.
 It does not produce a search index, cross-crate trait implementations, or an index page.
 It is expected that users follow this mode with 'Document a final crate' if these cross-crate features are desired.

-In this mode, a user may specify a different `--out-dir` to every invocation of rustdoc.
-Additionally, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` when documenting every crate.
+In this mode, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` to each crate's rustdoc invocation.
+The user should provide `--extern-html-root-url`, and specify a absolute final destination for the docs, as a URL.
+The `--extern-html-root-url` flag should be provided for each crate's rustdoc invocation, for every dependency.

-The user should provide `--extern-html-root-url`, and specify a absolute final location for the URL, if they document crates in separate `--out-dir`s.
-This flag, with the same URL, will be needed for every invocation of rustdoc, for every dependency.
+The same `--out-dir` may be used for multiple parallel rustdoc invocations, as rustdoc will continue to acquire an flock to prevent conflicts.
+A user may select a different `--out-dir` for each crate's rustdoc invocation.
+If so, the user must merge the docs to a central location (e.g. `cp -r crate1/doc crate2/doc crate3/doc destination`) after 'Document a final crate'.

 ### Document a final crate: `---merge=finalized`

 In this context, a final crate is a crate that depends directly on every crate that a user intends to appear in the documentation bundle.
 It may be an index crate that has no meaningful functionality on its own.
-It may also be a library crate that depends on every crate in a workspace.
+It may also be a library crate that depends on several crates.

 In this mode, rendered HTML and *finalized* cross-crate information are generated into a `target/doc/my-final-crate` folder.
 No *incremental* parts are generated (i.e., no `target/doc.parts/my-final-crate`).